 I am always coming home from eating out and trying to recreate whatever fabulousness it was that I just ate.
 Do you ever do that?
 One of my favorite restaurants in Grand Rapids is Marie Catribs, for many, many reasons, far too many to count.
 This salad has been on the menu, I dare say, since the beginning.
 It’s called The Chev.

 I don’t normally fix many salads, especially in the winter, salad seems like a summer food to me, but with this new eating plan of mine I’ve got to do it.
 I’ve got to make the SALADS!!
-I WANT TO make the COOOKIES and eat the COOKIES but.
+I WANT TO make the COOKIES and eat the COOKIES but.
 Chicken butt.
-Could someone please make a kale power salad that tastes like a double chocolaty chip cookie?
+Could someone please make a kale power salad that tastes like a double chocolate chip cookie?

 Please?
 Pretty please with chocolate chips on top.

-OK, I’ve said my peace…now back to “the” salad.
+OK, I’ve said my peace, now back to “the” salad.
 I order it every time I’m at Marie Catribs.
 I just can’t bring myself to order anything else.
-I looove it.
+I love it!
 So I thought I had best not be holding back on my peeps any longer I need to share THE salad with you!